 Determine all the aspects that the grant will cover, for instance, institutional overheads, travel, conferences, meetings, etc.

-After fulfilling the above-mentioned points for selecting the right funding body, you may proceed with writing the grant application.
-Just as funds are imperative to conduct the research smoothly, it is also important to strategize your path into choosing the right funding body.
+After fulfilling the above-mentioned points for selecting right research funding agencies, you may proceed with writing the grant application.
+Just as funds are imperative to conduct the research smoothly, it is also important to strategize your path into choosing the right research funding body.

 Quick Tips to Tailor-Make Your Grant Application

-Shortlist your funding options by following these tips mentioned above, and share your thoughts with us in the comments section below!
+Shortlist funding agencies for research by following the tips mentioned above, and share your thoughts with us in the comments section below!
 You can also visit our Q&A forum for frequently asked questions related to different aspects of research writing and publishing answered by our team that comprises subject-matter experts, eminent researchers, and publication experts.